azat-co/fullstack-javascript/chapter8/chapter8.md

     $ sudo yum update

-You can try installing Node with `yum`.
+You can try installing Node.js with `yum`.
 It should be available in the Extra Packages for Enterprise Linux repository (<https://fedoraproject.org/wiki/EPEL>):